chapel-lang/chapel/doc/rst/language/evolution.rst

       used to imply that ``dom`` was set to ``parSafe=true`` but now it defaults to ``parSafe=false``.
-    * This means that the checks to guarantee parallel safety are no longer inserted by default, thus improving performance; furthermore, it now requires additional diligence to ensure parallel safety.
+    * This means that the checks to guarantee parallel safety are no longer inserted by default, thus improving performance.
+      Therefore, it is now the user's responsibility to ensure parallel safety as needed.
-    * A warning will be generated for domains without an explicit ``parSafe`` setting unless you compile with ``-s noParSafeWarning``.
+    * A warning will be generated for domains without an explicit ``parSafe`` setting, to draw user attention to code that may need to be updated, unless compiled with ``-s noParSafeWarning``.

       .. code-block:: chapel